zchoate/ha-docker-demo/readme.md

     ports:
       - 8000:80
 ```
-This Docker Compose file (also available [here](./2/docker-compose.yml)) will spin up the *httpbin* application on port 8000.
+This Docker Compose file (also available [here](./2/docker-compose.yml)) will spin up the *nginx* application on port 8000.
 The Docker Compose file will have at least 2 sections, version and services.
 Services are the containers that we'll be running.
 In this example, we just have one container, but our final solution will have several.
 Within services, you'll specify the configuration for that service including the image (or the image build), ports, volumes, environment, networks, etc. Refer to the [Docker Compose docs](https://docs.docker.com/compose/) for additional details on what can be configured in Docker Compose.

 Save this file as `docker-compose.yml`.
 By default, Docker Compose commands assume you're working with `docker-compose.yml`.
 You can specify a different filename, you will need to throw a `-f other-docker-compose.yml` into your command.
 You'll see this in the next section.